fire-helper/slides/csi106_1/transcript.md

 If a piece of software satisfies these 4 freedoms, they are libre.

-Free software can be paid, can cost money, as long as they can satisfy these freedoms.
+So, Free software can be paid, can cost money, as long as they can satisfy these freedoms.

 # PART 2